DEATH OFF THE COAST OF CALIFORNIA

 My Take On Fishing

-I love the thrill of running into a school of fish that are eager and hungry.
+However, I do love the thrill of running into a school of fish that are eager and hungry.
 Ones that you can hook even without bait, bringing them in one by one until you are exhausted.
-That is a rare occurrence, and I have experienced both sides of the coin.
+That is a rare occurrence, indeed, and I have experienced both sides of the coin.